morteza/MultiModalRest/docs/technical/2_sdd_ulhpc.md

+---
+order: 2
+---

+# Software Design Document

-# Design Document: Pre-trained Model of Multi-Modal Resting State
+## Pre-trained Model of Multi-Modal Resting State

 This document outlines the design and development approach for building a multi-modal model for resting-state brain imaging while leveraging the ULHPC AWS cluster.
 It highlights the project's scope, goals, non-goals, design considerations, and key components.